nichotieno/vspt/README.md

 - Builds the Docker image to ensure it's valid

 For the CI pipeline to pass, you must add your `FINNHUB_API_KEY` as a repository secret in your GitHub project settings.

-## License

-It is recommended to add a `LICENSE` file (e.g., MIT) to the project root to define how others can use your code.